Rose-STL-Lab/Zihao-s-Toolbox/README.md

+# Kube Toolbox

+## 0. Introduction

+This toolbox is designed to facilitate the synchronization between a Kubernetes (Kube) cluster and local GPU machines, aiming to streamline the process of running and managing batch experiments.
+The main advantages of using this toolbox include:

+- Synchronization of environment variables (found in `.env` files) between Nautilus cluster executions and local runs, allowing for easy access to credentials via `os.environ`.
+- Simplification of the process to load environment variables, Python environments, and startup scripts.
+- Data and output folder synchronization through S3 storage.
+- Central management of all potential hyperparameters for various datasets and models.
+- Compatibility with a wide range of projects, even those already utilizing configuration files.
+- Capability to execute all combinations of experiments in parallel with a single command.

 ## 1. Quick Start (for Nautilus user):

-Consider simple "machine learning" style experiments: we have two datasets which we want to use both in the cluster and locally.
-We have two baselines to test.
+Imagine a scenario where you're handling "machine learning" workloads with two datasets you wish to use both in the cluster and locally, and you have two baseline models to evaluate.

+#### Step 1: Set Up Your Project Repository

-First create a new git repo with `src` and `data` folder.
+Start by creating a new git repository with `src` and `data` directories:

 ```bash
 mkdir example; cd example; mkdir src; mkdir data; git init
 ```

-**Add the following Git repository as a submodule to your project repository:**
+**Add the toolbox repository as a submodule:**

 ```bash
 git submodule add https://github.com/Rose-STL-Lab/Zihao-s-Toolbox.git src/toolbox
 ```

-**Soft link the Makefile and launch.py to your workspace root:**
+**Create symbolic links for Makefile and launch.py at the root of your workspace:**

 ```bash
 ln -s src/toolbox/launch.py .
 ln -s src/toolbox/Makefile .
 ```

+#### Step 2: Prepare Baselines and Datasets

-Create the two baselines and the two datasets.
+Generate two baseline files and two datasets as follows:

 ```bash
 echo "1,2,3" > data/1.txt